 Describes the calibration process for Quarch HD power modules.
 On site calibration allows users to ensure instrument meet formal standards without requiring them to be sent back to Quarch

 Demonstrates Python automated control of QPS (Quarch Power Studio).
 This demonstrates basic control of recording power and adding custom data and annotations.
-New in v1.3: Updated for quarchpy 2.x
+New in v1.4 : Updated for PAM

 Demonstrates the ability of QPS automation to work with traffic generation.
 In this example we use FIO to drive traffic and then record both power and IOPS performance onto the same chart for analysis.
 New in v1.3: Minor fixes and improvements

 Application note AN-016 demonstrates how to automate Power Studio and Iometer with a simple Python script, such that QPS will display annotated results of each Iometer test and chart both power and IO performance.
-New in v1.2: Updated for Python 3.x New in v1.3: Updated for quarchpy 2.x
+New in v1.4: Updated for PAM

 Example recorded data trace for viewing in QPS